chriskohlhoff/executors/README.md

 ### Waiting for function completion

 When implementing the Active Object pattern, we will normally want to wait for the operation to complete.
-To do this we can reimplement our `bank_account` member functions using the free function `post()`.
-This function allows us to pass a **completion token**.
+To do this we can reimplement our `bank_account` member functions to pass an additional **completion token** to the free function `post()`.
 A completion token specifies how we want to be notified when the function finishes.
 For example:

     void withdraw(int amount)
     {